 Today, we look at the options available in the market for modular kitchen cabinets and highlight the pros and cons of each, to make it easier for you to decide on the material that best fits your home design and budget.

 Wood is the most commonly used material for Indian kitchen cabinets.
 It is popular as it is a renewable resource and is natural and non-toxic, unlike some of the other materials.
 In India, teak and rosewood are common choices for kitchen cabinets.
 Once installed, they can be stained or varnished in the desired shade.
-They bring a lovely natural look to the kitchen due to the textures and grains on the surface of the wood and are perfect for almost any kitchen style, whether it’s a modern or a country-style kitchen .
-Cleaning the surface of the wood cabinets is relatively easy and the finish can last for years so long as harsh chemical solutions are not used to clean them.
+They bring a lovely natural look to the kitchen due to the textures and grains on the surface of the wood and are perfect for almost any kitchen style, whether it’s a modern or a country-style kitchen.
+Cleaning the surface of the wood cabinets is relatively easy, and the finish can last for years so long as harsh chemical solutions are not used to clean them.

 The disadvantage of using wood in modular kitchen design is that unless the quality of the wood is good, the material can get warped over time.
-If not treated prior to installation, the cabinets can also come under attack of wood borers, termites and other insects.
+If not treated prior to installation, the cabinets can also come under attack from wood borers, termites and other insects.
 Additionally, wood as a material doesn’t handle moisture well.
 Therefore, over time, the moisture and steam in the kitchen can damage the surface of the wood.
 Perhaps the main point that works against wood is that it is an expensive material, which requires regular maintenance to keep it looking good for a long time.

 Laminates are the best option for cheap kitchen cabinets.
 Many homeowners prefer to use laminates instead of wood as they are more pocket-friendly and resistant to damage and infestation.
 They are hardy as they are made from thin sheets of plastic resin and paper that are sandwiched together with a decorative surface sheet protected by a film of tough plastic.
 Usually, laminates are pasted upon a base layer of a stronger material such as MDF (Medium Density Fibreboard).
-The variety of designs allows these cabinets to be coordinated with the design-style of any kitchen.
+The variety of designs allows these cabinets to be coordinated with the design style of any kitchen.
 These laminates, which are also referred to as Sunmica design sheets, come in a range of finishes, including matte and glossy.
 Their surfaces can even be digital printed to create a unique look in the kitchen.

-The cons of using laminates is that they need to be installed by experts.
+The cons of using laminates are that they need to be installed by experts.
 Otherwise, the edges will start to peel away after some time.
 Another disadvantage is that these laminates are a non-renewable resource, and some varieties can emit toxic gases into the air for a long time after it is installed.

 Like laminates, wood veneers are made of thin sheets of wood that are pasted on a substrate such as MDF.
 However, unlike laminates, they are a sustainable material.
-Wood veneers are also more economical than real wood and bring the same natural look to the modular kitchen cabinets as they have grains on the surface.
+Wood veneers are also more economical than real wood and bring the same natural look to the modular kitchen designs as they have grains on the surface.
 Veneers can have matte or glossy finishes.

 One of the disadvantages of wood veneers is that they are sensitive to sunlight, and when exposed to it for some time, their colour fades.
 Additionally, they get scratched easily.
 Like wood, they require regular maintenance to keep them looking polished and new.